'Modest and fair' budget means a prosperous future for Hucknall, say ruling Conservatives at the county council

 It means the majority of Nottinghamshire households will see their bills increase by just 86p per week.

-However, for Hucknall folk, that comes on top of Ashfield District Council raising its share of council tax to the maximum limit allowed earlier this month, a rises in the precepts for both the police and crime commissioner and the fire service.
+However, for Hucknall folk, the rise comes on the back of Ashfield District Council raising its portion of council tax to the maximum allowable limit, plus precept rises for both the police and crime commissioner and the fire service.

 The Conservatives say the county council budget has taken into account cost-of-living pressures facing residents with the increase in council tax below the average rate of inflation.